woocommerce/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

     ```

 That's it!
 The `AsyncAction<ReturnType>` helper is defined as `Generator<any, ReturnType, unknown>`.
 By using `any` for the type of values yielded by the generator, it helps break the circular reference, allowing TypeScript to correctly infer the types when `state` is involved in `yield` expressions or in the final return value.
 You only need to specify the final `ReturnType` of your asynchronous action.

+### Typing yielded values in asynchronous actions

+While `AsyncAction<ReturnType>` types the overall generator and its final return value, the value resolved by an individual `yield` expression within that generator might still be typed as `any`.

+If you need to ensure the correct type for a value that a `yield` expression resolves to (e.g., the result of a `fetch` call or another async operation), you can use the `TypeYield<T>` helper.
+This helper takes the type of the asynchronous function/operation being yielded (`T`) and resolves to the type of the value that the promise fulfills with.

+Let's expand the previous example.
+Suppose `fetch` returns a `Response` object, and then you process it to get data:

+    ```ts
+    import { store, type AsyncAction, type TypeYield } from '@wordpress/interactivity';

+    // Assume this function is defined elsewhere and fetches specific data. const fetchCounterData = async ( counterValue: number ): Promise< { current: number, next: number } > => {
+        // internal logic...
+    };

+    const { state, actions } = store( 'myCounterPlugin', {
+    	state: {
+    		counter: 0,
+    	},
+    	actions: {
+    		*loadCounterData(): AsyncAction< void > {
+    			// Use TypeYield to correctly type the resolved value of the yield. const data = ( yield fetchCounterData( state.counter ) ) as TypeYield< typeof fetchCounterData >;

+    			// Now, `data` is correctly typed as { current: number, next: number }. console.log( data.current, data.next );

+    			// Update state based on the fetched data. state.counter = data.next;
+    		},
+    	},
+    } );
+    ```

+In this example, `(yield fetchCounterData(state.counter)) as TypeYield<typeof fetchCounterData>` ensures that the `data` constant is correctly typed as `{ current: number, next: number }`, matching the return type of `fetchCounterData`.
+This allows you to confidently access properties like `data.current` and `data.next` with type safety.

 ## Typing stores that are divided into multiple parts